hexojs/site/source/docs/plugins.md

 **before_post_render**

 Runs before posts are rendered by Markdown.
-For example, transform a title into titlecase:
+For example, to transform a title into titlecase:

 ``` js
 hexo.extend.filter.register('before_post_render', function(data, callback){